ECS154B-SQ2025/gem5-assignment0-SQ25/README.md

 In this assignment, we will use gem5's standard library to simulate the `Hello World` program in C++ on gem5.
 You will learn how to write your own configuration scripts to describe the computer system you need to simulate and pass your workloads and benchmark to the simulator.

+## Github Classroom and Codespaces

+This lab and all further labs require you to use Github Classroom and Github Codespaces.
+Submissions are graded based on commits submitted by the 48 hour late due date, any commits after the late due date will not be considered for grading.

+To create a codespace within the Github repository, you can select the green <> Code button and select "Create codespace on main".
+It will likely take a few minutes to set up the codespace including the gem5 developer environment.

 ## gem5 and gem5's standard library (gem5-stdlib)